bford21/beautiful-jekyll/_posts/2017-10-10-etherMiningRigPartsList.md

 I made plenty of mistakes building my first mining rig so I wanted to document my parts list and hopefully pass on some knowledge to others out there interested in cryptocurrency mining.

 ### Graphics Cards
 Which graphics cards you use is the most important and also most expensive part of a build.
-For this build I'll be using 4 AMD Radeon RX580 Nitro+ OC 4gb cards.
+For my first mining rig I stuck with AMD Radeon RX580 graphics cards.
 AMD RX and R9 series cards are among the most popular due to the combination of price/hashrate/wattage.
 You need atleast 4gb of memory per card but the more the better.
 You will see slightly better hashrates on 8gb cards than 4gb ones.